Amodal Segmentation through Out-of-Task and Out-of-Distribution Generalization with a Bayesian Model: Experiments

+\textbf{Transferability.} Similar to Section \ref{sec:amodal}, both of our models outperform \textit{PCNet-M} on \textit{COCOA-cls} across all occlusion settings when transferred from \textit{OccludedVehicles}.
+Notably, since the E2E model is fne-tuned with known object center and object center is unknown, our model learned from Maximum Likelihood generalizes better and surpasses \textit{PCNet-M} by more than 10\% in meanIoU on average.

-Qualitatively, observed in the second column of Figure \ref{fig:qualitative} (b), \textit{PCNet-M} did not predict accurate amodal mask due to the space found between occluder and occludee mask.
-In contrast, this is not the case for our model, as it estimates the amodal region of the object regardless of surrounding objects.
-Also, seen in the fifth column of Figure \ref{fig:qualitative} (b), by leveraging spatial priors, our model is able to predict a much more realistic amodal segmentation, compared to \textit{PCNet-M} with given occluder segmentation.
+Qualitatively, observed in Figure \ref{fig:qualitative} (b), the mask-supervised \textit{PCNet-M} failed to predict accurate the amodal mask of occluded objects, while our model estimates the amodal regions accurately by leveraging the prior distribution of the object's shapes in the mask predictions.
+Specifically in the right two columns of Figure \ref{fig:qualitative} (b), our model is able to predict a much more realistic amodal segmentation, even though \textit{PCNet-M} uses an additional information of a given ground-truth occluder segmentation during inference.

-To conclude, the proposed model is much more robust to amodal segmentation by leveraging spatial priors, reasoning amodal segmentation for each proposal individually, and representing novel occluders explicitly.
+To conclude, our Bayesian approach outperforms the PCNet-M baseline at high occlusion levels while only requiring box-level supervision.